May 2024

 North West Local Land Services

-• The Combined Drought Indicator (CDI) shows that approximately 90% of the region remains in one of the drought categories at the end of April.
+• The Combined Drought Indicator (CDI) shows approximately 78% of the region being in a drought category at the end of May.

 • Continued follow up rainfall will be critical for a recovery from drought.